 – Rainer Maria Rilke

 “Everyone in Portland is living a minimum of three lives.
 Everyone has at least three identities.
 They’re a grocery store checker, an anthropologist, and a biker guy.
 Or they’re a poet, a drag queen and a bookstore clerk.”

-– Katherine Dunn
+– the inimitable Katherine Dunn

 My name is Deborah Rose.

-I have a degree in English & Anthropology, a Masters in Women & Gender Studies, and I still know nothing, not really.
+I am a writer, a gardener, and a (backslidden) woodworker.
+I have a degree in English & Anthropology, a Masters in Women & Gender Studies, have been all over the world and back again, and I still know nothing, not really.

 I read, I read, I read.

-I sleep, and mostly wake again, dreaming sentences all my own.
+I sleep, and (mostly) wake again, dreaming sentences all my own.